vseryakov/backendjs/README.md

    Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured by `-api-images-dir` parameter(default is images/ in the backend directory).
 Current account id is used to keep icons separate from other accounts.
-Icon presense is checked in the bk_icon table before returning it and if any permissions are set in the `acl_allow` column it will be checked if this icon can be returned.
+Icon presence is checked in the bk_icon table before returning it and if any permissions are set in the `acl_allow` column it will be checked if this icon can be returned.

   The following parameters can be used: